This is usually one of the first questions people ask themselves after

 weeks.

-The International Renal Interest Society has some suggestions on what to watch for and be prepared to
+(2023) International Renal Interest Society have some suggestions on what to watch for and be prepared to treat at each

-treat at each stage, including what to do if proteinuria or hypertension
+stage, including what to do if proteinuria or hypertension are present.

 Whatever stage your cat is at, most people find the